 Enable the Dataproc API.

-Enable Private Google Access for your network and/or sub-network.
-Enable Private Google Access on the network you use with Dataplex tasks.
-If you don't specify a network or sub-network when creating the Dataplex task, Dataplex will use the default subnet, and you will need to enable Private Google Access for the default subnet.
+Enable Private Google Access for your network and subnetwork.
+Enable Private Google Access on the network that you use with Dataplex tasks.
+If you don't specify a network or a subnetwork when creating the Dataplex task, Dataplex uses the default subnetwork, and you must enable Private Google Access for the default subnetwork.

 Create a service account.
 A service account is required to schedule any Dataplex tasks.
-The service account must belong to the project that you will execute the tasks in.
+The service account must belong to the project in which you execute the tasks.
 The service account must have the following permissions:

-Access to the BigQuery and/or Cloud Storage data that is being processed.
+Access to the BigQuery and Cloud Storage data that is being processed.

-Dataproc Worker Role permission in the project where the task will be executed.
+Dataproc Worker Role permission on the project in which you execute the task.

-If the task is a Spark SQL job, you need Cloud Storage admin permissions on the bucket where results are written.
+If the task is a Spark SQL job, you need Cloud Storage administrator permissions on the bucket where results are written.

 Grant the user submitting the job the Service Account User role (